What is psilohuasca?

 • Soy products: tempeh, soy sauce, fish sauce, Tamri and Worcestershire sauce

-• Drink: herbal tea with St. John's wort and/or licorice.
+• Drink: herbal tea with St. John's wort and/or liquorice.

-• Yeast: No Marmite, Tartex, brewer's yeast, bread drink and maggi.
+• Yeast: No Marmite, Tartex, brewer's yeast, bread drink or Maggi.

 Registration for psilohuasca ceremony